integon/wso2-mi-jwt-validator/README.md

 # wso2-mi-jwt-validator
-The ws02-mi-jwt-validator is a custom handler and mediator for the WSO2 Micro Integrator.
+The wso2-mi-jwt-validator is a custom handler and mediator for the WSO2 Micro Integrator.
 This class can be used to validate JWT tokens against a JWKS endpoint.
 The class can be used as a custom handler or as a custom mediator.
 The following example shows how to use the class as a custom handler and mediator.

 The wso2-mi-jwt-validator is available on the Maven Central Repository.
-You can find the latest version [here](https://s01.oss.sonatype.org/service/local/repositories/releases/content/io/integon/wso2mi/jwt/wso2-mi-jwt-validator/1.1.4).
+You can find the latest version [here](https://s01.oss.sonatype.org/service/local/repositories/releases/content/io/integon/wso2mi/jwt/wso2-mi-jwt-validator/1.1.5).

+[TOC]

 ## Setup

 ### With pom.xml
 Add the following dependencies to your pom.xml file:
 ```xml